-Now, having teamed up with Pilgrim Brewery (founded in 1982 and currently enjoying a rapid expansion under new ownership), Four Hops (a beer shop/micropub which opened in 2017) and Gavin Dudley (the charismatic guide responsible for Reigate Ghost Walks), they are launching their first two beer walks in April.
+Now, having teamed up with Pilgrim Brewery (founded in 1982 and currently enjoying a rapid expansion under new ownership), Four Hops (a beer shop/micropub which opened in 2017) and Gavin Dudley (the charismatic guide responsible for Reigate Ghost Walks), they have successfully launched their new beer walks.

 Led by Gavin, groups of 20 people will discover Reigate's brewing history from the early days to the mighty Mellersh and Neale (which occupied the corner of Bell Street and the High Street) through to the modern day.